 Getting the right mattress could help improve your quality of sleep.
 A better quality of sleep keeps your immune system awake and ready to keep you healthy during the flu season.
 It also helps you recharge and get ready for the morning.

-The Hong Kong Consumer Council also published a mattress comparison research result and reminded the public that the amount of body support, comfortability, and durability of a mattress has nothing to do with its price.
+Independent consumer organizations also published mattress comparison research results and reminded the public that the amount of body support, comfortability, and durability of a mattress has nothing to do with its price.
 They revealed that the most satisfying back support has a lot to do with the materials inside your mattress!

 In other words, when you’re replacing your mattress, roll around, fall asleep and spend as much time as possible when testing out the new mattress and lastly follow the tips we just shared.